A calmer way to sit with your bass.

 Nothing tracks you.
 Nothing nags you.
 Everything stays on your device.

-Pull up a song, see its bass chords, and record yourself working it out.
-Loop a tricky passage at half speed without losing pitch, transpose on the fly, or export the sheet as a PDF.
-You can also scan a printed chord sheet with your camera to add it straight to your library.
+Over a thousand songs are already in the catalog, chords ready.
+Pull one up, see its bass chords, and record yourself working it out — transpose on the fly, let the tab scroll hands-free, or export the sheet as a PDF.
+Tap "Play it with the band" and drums, bass and keys pick up its chords behind you.
+Line songs up into setlists for the next jam.
 The library remembers everything you've sat with — quietly, in order of how recently it mattered.

 Hum it, play it, or jot it down before it slips away — a riff, a bassline, a chord shape, caught in seconds.
 Tag it.
 Find it later.